nimble-byte/thesis-code/README.md

 - `dataset/` — Code to create the custom dataset used for the study.
 - `evaluation/` — Scripts for evaluating the results of the study and generating plots.
-- `task-server` - Tool used to provide the maths problems to participants during the study.
+- `task-server/` - Tool used to provide the maths problems to participants during the study.

 ## Python Environment

 A single, shared Python environment is used for all code in this repository.
-The recommended version is **Python 3.13+** (see below for setup instructions).
+The recommended version is **Python 3.12** (see below for setup instructions).

 All dependencies are listed in `requirements.txt` at the root of the repository.
 This ensures a consistent environment for running all scripts.